stievie/ABx/abipc/README.md

 ## Limitations

-This whole thing relies on the assumption that [`sa::TypeName<MyMessage>::Get()`](../Include/sa/TypeName.h) return exactly the same value for the server and the client.
-If you compile the server and client with different compilers, make sure this works.
-The current implementation of [`TypeName.h`](../Include/sa/TypeName.h) works with GCC and MSVC.
+This whole thing relies on the assumption that [`sa::TypeName<MyMessage>::Get()`](../Include/sa/TypeName.h) returns exactly the same value for the server and the client.
+If you compile the server and the client with different compilers, make sure this works.
+The current implementation of [`TypeName.h`](../Include/sa/TypeName.h) returns the same value when compiled with GCC and MSVC.
+Clang is not supported.

+Test: `sa.TypeName.cpp`